danieluhl/astro-blog/src/content/blog/2023/new-keyboard-strategy.md

 You'll note I don't entirely stick to these principles but thinking though them helped me get to a point where I can start to practice and refine over time.
-After two days with the glove80 I'm back to about 75 wpm (noramlly ~90) and I'm seeing how vim can be great with 10 key symbols under the fingers at all times.
+After two days with the glove80 I'm back to about 75 wpm (normally ~90) and I'm seeing how vim can be great with 10 key symbols under the fingers at all times.